alfr3dosv/stickman/README.md

 # Stickman

-Stickman is a text based game writed in java.
+Stickman is a text based platform game in java.

 ### Prerequisites